Joan Jett: 1980s

-Jett and Laguna entered the Who's Ramport Studios with the latter at the helm, and Jett's self-titled solo debut was released by Ariola Records in Europe on May 17, 1980.
-In the US, after the album was rejected by 23 major labels, Jett and Laguna released it independently on their new Blackheart Records label, which they started with Laguna's daughter's college savings.
+Jett and Laguna entered the Who's Ramport Studios with Laguna at the helm, and Jett's eponymous debut solo studio album was released by Ariola in Europe on May 17, 1980.
+In the U.S., after the album was rejected by 23 major record labels, Jett and Laguna released it independently on their new Blackheart Records label, which they started with Laguna's daughter's college savings.
 Laguna remembers, "We couldn't think of anything else to do but print up records ourselves."
 With Laguna's assistance, Jett formed the Blackhearts.
 It has undergone many lineup changes since its inception, with Jett and Laguna being its only consistent members.